 What is your current ministry?

-What is the most unusual thing you have seen in Thailand and what are you looking forward to about being back in the UK?
+What are you most looking forward to now you are back in the UK?

-What have you learnt from East Asians this term?
+What have you learnt from Third Culture Kids?

 What can we pray for your future and where